Meet Our Committee Members

 Andrew Louth is Professor Emeritus of Patristic and Byzantine Studies, University of Durham, and was Visiting Professor of Eastern Orthodox Theology in the Faculty of Theology attached to the Amsterdam Centre of Eastern Orthodox Theology (ACEOT), Vrije Universiteit, Amsterdam, 2010–14.
 His research has mostly been in patristics, with monographs on Dionysios the Areopagite (1989), Maximos the Confessor (1996), and John Damascene (2002).
 His most recent books are Introducing Eastern Orthodox Theology (2013) and Modern Orthodox Thinkers: from the Philokalia to the Present (2015).
 He was elected a Fellow of the British Academy in 2010, and is an archpriest of the Diocese of Sourozh (Moscow Patriarchate).

 Dr Melanie Landman began her academic career studying Social Policy at Goldsmiths, University of London.
 After graduation, she worked for several years in the health charity sector before undertaking an MA in Gender, Culture and Society at Birkbeck, University of London.
 She continued her postgraduate research at the University of Roehampton and completed her PhD, entitled An Investigation into the Phenomenon of the Black Madonna, in 2012.
-She has maintained her association with Roehampton as a visiting lecturer and through the Centre for Marian Studies.
+She has maintained her association with Roehampton as a visiting lecturer.
 Her ongoing research interests include pilgrimage studies and lived/vernacular religion.

 Mike Russell - Trustee